Progressus-io/postnl-for-woocommerce/README.md

 ## Changelog

 ### 5.3.2
+* Fix: Bulk action does not work in HPOS.

+### 5.3.1
+* Fix: Change store address error text.
 * Add: Made the delivery date sortable by date.
 * Added Dutch translations in the PostNL settings screen in WooCommerce shipping settings.

-### 5.3.1
-* Fix: Change store address error text.

 ### 5.3.0
 * Add: New product codes for shipping from Belgium to Netherlands.